-The S&P 500, for example, has returned about 10 percent annually over long periods of time, though it’s done better than that over the last decade or so, averaging 11.6 percent from 2011 to 2020.
-The Nasdaq Composite has shown an even better return over the past decade, putting up annual returns of 17.1 percent from 2011 to 2020.
+The S&P 500, for example, has returned about 10 percent annually over long periods of time, though it’s done better than that over the last decade or so, averaging 16.6 percent from 2012 to 2021.
+The Nasdaq Composite has shown an even better return over the past decade, putting up annual returns of over 20 percent from 2012 to 2021.

 The S&P 500 and Nasdaq Composite are widely followed indexes, but many fund companies create their own proprietary indexes that are not as widely known.
 So you’ll want to check the long-term returns of the index — or at least the index fund — over time to see how it could perform.